 Read this section carefully, especially the "good reasons" for late submissions.

-Submit the request via the ITO Contact Form.
-The ITO will record this and pass it to the year organiser.
-Please DO NOT ask the course lecturer for an extension, as they are not able to grant such extensions themselves.
+Note: please DO NOT ask the course lecturer for an extension, as they are not able to grant such extensions themselves.

 "Good reasons" for course work extensions are defined in the Assessment Regulations as "unexpected short-term circumstances which are exceptional for the individual student, beyond that student's control, and which could reasonably be expected to have had an adverse impact on the student's ability to complete the assessment on time."
 Examples include: